hilfigertout/Matched-Pairs-Script/README.md

 This program is implemented in Python.
 To run it, you will need the Python interpreter installed.

-To run this program, simply open a termminal, navigate to the directory containing the pairwise-comparisons.py script, and run the following:
+To run this program, simply open a terminal, navigate to the directory containing the pairwise-comparisons.py script, and run the following:

 > python3 pairwise-comparisons.py